xiaoyu-zhang-betsy/ConceptScope/README.md

 #### 2) Installation of Python Dependencies
 * Stay at the root directory (where `server.py` is)

-* Install all Python dependencies
+* Install all Python dependencies (tested with python3.6.0)

     `pip3 install .`